 While we already knew that Harrelson would be appearing in the young Han Solo movie, the actor recently revealed a few details about his role.
-In an interview with Variety, Harrelson confirmed that he would play a mentor to the young Han Solo.
-The interviewer also referenced a character named Garris Shrike, who plays a similar role in the old Star Wars Expanded Universe (now known as Legends).
+In an appearance on The Tonight Show Starring Jimmy Fallon last year, Harrelson explained that his character was Beckett, who he described as “kind of a criminal and a mentor to Han.”

 11. The film will hit theaters May 25, 2018

 Despite early reports that Solo would be releasing as late as December 2018, we now know that it’ll officially hit theaters May 25, 2018.
-It’s a break from the normal schedule that’s seen Lucasfilm putting out a Star Wars movie every December, making it so we’ll only have to wait five months for the next release following The Last Jedi in late-2017.
+It’s a break from the normal schedule that’s seen Lucasfilm putting out a Star Wars movie every December, so there are only a few months in between The Last Jedi and Solo.

 The full cast of the film was finally revealed in an official cast photo released by Lucasfilm (above).
 In addition to Ehrenreich, Harrelson, Glover, and Clarke, the film will also star Thandie Newton (not pictured above), Phoebe Waller-Bridge, and Joonas Suotamo as Chewbacca.

-And as recently teased by director Ron Howard (see below), Paul Bettany has also joined the cast.
-While it’s unclear at this point what character Bettany will be playing in the film, an unnamed source cited by /Film suggests that he will be portraying the same character that Michael K. Williams was supposed to portray before he was cut due to his unavailability for reshoots.
+In September 2017, director Ron Howard teased (see below) that Paul Bettany has also joined the cast.
+While it’s unclear at this point what character Bettany will be playing in the film, an unnamed source cited by SlashFilm suggests that he will be portraying the same character that Michael K. Williams was supposed to portray before he was cut due to his unavailability for reshoots.

 — Ron Howard (@RealRonHoward) September 1, 2017